fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

   video below for an example if we don't go through this during class
 * Make sure you save your work.

-You should be ready to show your result/progress during our next class.
+You should be ready to show your result/progress during our next lecture.
 But you don't need to be finished until our first lecture next week.

 Watch: